-A student who is dropped from an educational program may petition the Dean of the College of Applied Health Sciences for subsequent readmission.
+A student who is dropped from an educational program may petition the Dean of the Graduate College for subsequent readmission.
 The student's application for readmission shall be processed by the Admissions and Academic Progress Committee for Disability Studies with other applications, under the requirements in effect at the time of reapplication.